 - At the start of a study, to establish what the issues are that need to be included and measured in subsequent quant research

-- After quantitative research, to explore the opinions behind the numbers in more depth - the why? behind the what? - or to explore the thoughts of a subset of people that the quant has revealed as a potential target
+- After quantitative data collection, to explore the opinions behind the metrics in more depth - the why beyond the what? - or to explore the thoughts of a subset of people that the quant has revealed as a potential target

 - As a standalone study, if you already have an idea of what your target audience thinks and want to understand the nuances of their thoughts.
 Or, if the research includes an experiential element that makes qual particularly suited to it (e.g. handling packaging, observing consumer behavior, understanding a shopper's journey throughout a store).

 Qualitative research also excels at revealing how consumers say something as well as what they say.
-Body language, tone of voice, and facial expressions are all taken into account to add an extra layer of understanding to expressed opinions - and to assess whether what consumers say is what they really feel.
+Body language, tone of voice, and facial expressions are all key insights that add an extra layer of understanding to expressed opinions - and assess whether what consumers say is what they really feel.

 Here are some examples:

 Exploratory work around the marketplace and competitive landscape help organizations understand how their brand is viewed and experienced 'on the ground'.
 Exercises could include grouping different brands into subsets according to whatever criteria respondents naturally apply.

 For example, if you're a luxury fashion brand you might want to know how you fare compared to competitors; seeing respondents map brands can be particularly insightful - and in-depth questioning will reveal why certain brands sit together in one 'family' while others are perceived to be different.